Discordin-moniosaajat/SalaKonna/README.md

 ## What is SalaKonna for?

-SalaKonna is a discord bot, with the purpose of allowing its users to have conversations with each other while remaining anonymous under a pseudonym.
+SalaKonna is a Discord bot that allows its users to have conversations with each other while remaining anonymous under a pseudonym.

 ## Getting started